dmitry-ivanov/laravel-testing-tools/README.md

 #### `seeScheduleCount()`

-Check that schedule events count equals to the specified:
+Assert that schedule count equals to the given value:

 ```php
 $this->seeScheduleCount(3);